igharjot/DevOps/90DaysOfDevOps/Day-39/cicd-concepts.md

 - No rollback strategy : If the deployment breaks the system, it may take time to manually fix or revert.
 - Dependency mismatch : Production environment may not have the same packages or versions.

-3. What does "it works on my machine" mean and why is it a real problem?
+2. What does "it works on my machine" mean and why is it a real problem?

-4.
+“It works on my machine” means:
+> The code runs correctly on the developer’s computer but fails on another developer’s system or in production.

+This happens because environments are different:
+Examples:
+- Different OS (Windows vs Linux)
+- Different library versions
+- Missing environment variables
+- Different Node/Python/Java versions
+- Missing dependencies

-5. How many times a day can a team safely deploy manually?
+3. How many times a day can a team safely deploy manually?

 ---